-Aerospace Engineers will work within various departments such as Airframe, Design and Stress, Systems Integration, Avionics, Support Engineering, Quality or Advanced Manufacturing/Manufacturing Engineering.
+Aerospace Engineers will work primarily within a specific Engineering discipline, such as Airframe, Design and Stress, Systems Integration, Support Engineering, Quality or Advanced Manufacturing/Manufacturing Engineering.
 They will focus on all aspects related to the full lifecycle of systems and products.
 Aerospace Engineers must comply with statutory regulations and organisational safety requirements.
 They must be able to use and interpret engineering data and documentation such as engineering drawings, reports and computer generated models.
 They will be expected to work both individually and as part of an Engineering team, often comprising several disparate Engineering disciplines.
 They will be expected to design, develop, specify, analyse, test, validate and modify designs and solutions to satisfy Customer requirements and In-Service Operations.

 If you are interested in this course, please press the 'Apply Now' button to send us your contact details.Apply Now